NedYork/viper/docs/simple-open-auction.rst

       self.highest_bidder = msg.sender
       self.highest_bid = msg.value

-The @payable decorator will allow a user to send some ethers to the contract which will automatically trigger the a function with the payable decorator.
-In this case, a user wanting to make a bid would send an amount equal to their desired bid to the address of this contract's instance and the contract will call the bid() method.
-The value sent by the sender will be available by calling 'msg.value'.
+The ``@payable`` decorator will require a user to send some ethers to the contract in order to call the decorated method.
+In this case, a user wanting to make a bid would call the ``bid()`` method while sending an amount equal to their desired bid (not including gas fees).
+The value sent by the sender will be available by calling ``msg.value``.
+Similarly, the address of the sender can be obtained by calling ``msg.sender``.

-Here, we first check whether the current time, retrieved from 'block.timestamp', is before the auction's end time.
+Here, we first check whether the current time is before the auction's end time.
 We also check to see that the new bid is greater than the highest bid.
 If either of these conditions returned false, the bid() method would throw an error and revert the transaction.
+If the two ``assert`` statements pass along with a check that the previous bid is not equal to zero, we can safely conclude that we have a valid new highest bid.
+We will send back the previous ``highest_bid`` to the previous ``highest_bidder`` and set our new ``highest_bid`` and ``highest_bidder``.

 ::